 If you’d like to participate, or have a question about the project, send an e-mail to info@schwenkfelder.org.

-Many area residents and visitors are familiar with the center’s acclaimed museum and exhibits, which are free to attend and open to the public.
-They’re likely also know about or have participated in some of its weekly and monthly programs, or its annual Penn Dry Goods Market or its Pennsylvania German Christmas observance.
+Many area residents and visitors are familiar with the center’s museum and exhibits, which are free to attend and open to the public.
+They’re likely also know about or have participated in some of its weekly and monthly programs, its annual Penn Dry Goods Market or its Pennsylvania German Christmas observance.

-Fewer may be aware that the library is an established and acknowledged regional resource for the history from the early 1700s in the Upper Perkiomen Valley.
+Fewer may be aware that the library is an established regional resource for the history from the early 1700s in the Upper Perkiomen Valley.
 Conducting research in the library also is free.
 For more information call 215-679-3103.

 Oral History Interviews and Their Value